openobserve/website4/content/blog/posts/analyze-okta-events-for-better-security-and-observability.md

   - security
 ---

+## Introduction

+Okta is a popular identity and access management service that provides secure access to applications and APIs.
+It offers a wide range of features, including single sign-on, multi-factor authentication, and user provisioning.
+Okta generates logs for various events, such as user logins, password changes, and application access, which can be used for monitoring, auditing, and troubleshooting purposes.

+We will collect Okta logs and send them to OpenObserve for analysis.
+OpenObserve is a cloud-native observability platform that helps you monitor, analyze, and troubleshoot your applications and infrastructure.
+By sending Okta logs to OpenObserve, you can gain insights into user activities, security events, and system performance, enabling you to make informed decisions and improve your security posture.

 ## Sending Okta Logs to OpenObserve using Amazon Eventbridge

-In today's cloud-centric world, monitoring and analyzing logs is crucial for maintaining security, ensuring compliance, and troubleshooting issues.
+Monitoring and analyzing logs is crucial for maintaining security, ensuring compliance, and troubleshooting issues.
 Okta, a leading identity and access management service, offers streaming logs that can be sent to various destinations for further analysis.
 This blog will guide you through the process of sending Okta logs to Amazon EventBridge, which will then send them to Kinesis Firehose, ultimately forwarding them to OpenObserve.

 ## Prerequisites